top of page

 What Needs to Change?

-1. Better legal recognition of BWS & PTSD in self-defense cases.
+1. Better legal recognition of BWS & PTSD in self-defence cases.

 2. Courts should factor in coercive control & long-term abuse when assessing immediate danger.